Michal1411/Galaxy-RBX-Manager/README.md

 npm.cmd run preview
 ```

-Then visit `http://127.0.0.1:4173/?preview=1`.
-Demo data is not saved and Roblox is not launched.

 ## Help & contact

 - Found a bug?
 Open a GitHub Issue and include the relevant Activity Console entry with secrets removed.